never2average/movierecommender/README.md

 I will not go into much detail as the notebooks themselves are very extensively documented.
 They are standard jupyter notebooks and require only a few extra installations.

-Go to your anaconda navugator and install:
+Go to your anaconda navigator and install:
 1. scikit-surprise
 2. wordcloud
 3. plotly